Populations and Samples

 with large sample sizes.
 As an alternative, use Stat Trek's Random Number

 Generator.
-With the Random Number Generator, you can select n random
+With the Random Number Generator, you can select up to 1000 random

 numbers quickly and easily.
 This tool is provided at no cost - free!!
 To access